HasanTarik-REC/Note-Collections/Third Year/Even Semester/Operating System/Introduction.md

 ### **<br/>What are the elements of computer system structure?**
-<p>The computer system structure consists of four components.
+The computer system structure consists of four components.
+There are-
   - Hardware<br/>
   - Operating System<br/>
   - Application program<br/>